-Review of vacancies
+7.0 Review of vacancies

-The recruitment and selection process should not commence until a full evaluation of the need for the role against the school improvement plan and budget has been completed.
-The headteacher is responsible for undertaking this review in schools and in the central teams it will be the relevant member of the executive leadership team (ELT).
+7.1 The recruitment and selection process should not commence until a full evaluation of the need for the role against the school improvement plan and budget has been completed.
+The headteacher is responsible for undertaking this review in schools and in the central team it will be the relevant member of the executive leadership team (ELT).
 The headteacher will communicate the findings to the chair of governors and the central team.
 ELT members will communicate their evaluation to the CEO.

-The process of recruiting staff will consider the wider Trust’s need and not just those of an individual institution.
+7.2 The process of recruiting staff will consider the wider Trust’s need and not just those of an individual institution.
 This will also take into consideration the school’s budgetary position and operational safety should the appointment not be filled.
 Headteachers should check with the central team whether there are any staff at risk from redundancy in another school within the Trust who would be deemed eligible for this post.

-Where an increase in pupil numbers generates the need for additional staff, it is the headteacher’s responsibility to assess the level and nature of that need.
+7.3 Where an increase in pupil numbers generates the need for additional staff, it is the headteacher’s responsibility to assess the level and nature of that need.
 The headteacher should report the conclusions of that assessment to the central team and seek approval for any increase in the number of posts.
 It is anticipated that this would normally form part of the annual budget process.
 All additional posts must be approved by the Trust before recruitment commences.
 Temporary contracts should be considered if the future of the post is uncertain.